High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Introduction

 If TPE corrections are responsible for the discrepancy, then they must increase the $\varepsilon$ dependence of $\sigma_R$, yielding an apparent increase in $\gep$.
-If they also modify the extrapolation of $\sigma_R$ to $\varepsilon = 0$, then they will also change the extracted value of $\gmp$.
+They may also modify the extrapolation of $\sigma_R$ to $\varepsilon = 0$, modifying the extracted value of $\gmp$.
 From symmetry constraints~\cite{arrington11b}, we know that the TPE contribution must vanish at $\varepsilon=1$, and thus any $\varepsilon$-dependent TPE correction is likely to modify $\gmp$ as well as $\gep$.
-Therefore, it is crucial to know the $\varepsilon$ dependence of the TPE correction, in particular any nonlinearity as $\varepsilon \to 0$, to extract an accurate value of $\gmp$.
+Therefore, it is crucial to know the $\varepsilon$ dependence of the TPE correction, in particular any nonlinearity as $\varepsilon \to 0$, to accurately extract $\gmp$.

 We have focused so far on the understanding of the form factor discrepancy and TPE corrections in the mid-2000s, at the time that Jefferson Lab (JLab) experiment E01-001 made improved Rosenbluth measurements to confirm the discrepancy and to constrain TPE contributions.
 Since then, significant theoretical and experimental studies have been carried out in order to understand the impact of TPE corrections on electron-proton scattering observables, as summarized in Secs.~\ref{sec:TPE_theory_Phenomen} and~\ref{TPE_experimental}.
 In addition, there are extensive reviews of the role of the TPE effect in electron scattering~\cite{carlson07, arrington07a, arrington11b, yang13, Afanasev:2017gsk} and on their impact on the extraction of the form factors and other observables~\cite{arrington04a, kondratyuk06, borisyuk06b, carlson07, arrington07b, arrington11b, arrington11a, Arrington:2012dq, bernauer10, arrington11c, bernauer11, Qattan:2012zf, Arrington:2015ria, Qattan:2015qxa, Qattan:2018epw, Qattan:2021ysu}.